This post was most recently updated on November 11th, 2020

 Wondering how to make a diy ribbon wreath?
-A tied ribbon wreath makes a statement on a front door in any season.
+A tied ribbon wreath makes a statement on a front door in any season, especially during Halloween or Christmas.
 Today, I’m going to show you how to make a ribbon wreath specifically for Halloween.
 But, you can follow this tutorial to make a ribbon wreath for any season holiday at all!
-Just change up the ribbons.
+Just change up the colour and pattern of your ribbons.
 It’s that easy, my friends!

 Note: This highly popular tutorial was first posted in 2013, but was updated with new photos and additional content in 2019!
 The diy ribbon wreath I made 6 years ago is still going strong.
 Read on!